Wildhoney/Switzerland/README.md

 One interesting aspect of the slot based approach is that you can easily update their values, and the component will reflect the change **without** actually re-rendering &mdash; this of course saves unnecessary CPU cycles, and is a whole lot more efficient.

-Whether you choose to allow a single slot or multple slots depends on the control you'd like over the data passed in.
+Whether you choose to allow a single slot or multiple slots depends on the control you'd like over the data passed in.
 With our `cheese-card` component it makes to use one slot as both the image and the name are side-by-side, however if they were in two different locations then it makes perfect sense to ask two slots to be passed, where the component's creator would have control over the HTML in between the two slot regions.

 Naturally `<slot />` nodes can also contain other custom elements, which may themselves use slots.